 This Prospectus has been prepared for the purposes of the admission of the New Shares to listing and trading on the regulated market of Euronext Brussels.
 The information in this Prospectus is as of the date printed on the front cover, unless expressly stated otherwise.
 The delivery of this Prospectus at any time does not imply that there has been no change in Sequana Medical's business or affairs since the date hereof or that the information contained herein is correct as of any time subsequent to the date hereof.
-In accordance with article 23 of the Prospectus Regulation, in the event of a significant new factor, material mistake or material inaccuracy relating to the information included in this Prospectus which is capable of affecting the assessment of the New Shares during the period from the date of approval of the Prospectus to the Listing Date, a supplement to this Prospectus shall be published.
+In accordance with article 23 of the Prospectus Regulation, in the event of a significant new factor, material mistake or material inaccuracy relating to the information included in this Prospectus which is capable of affecting the assessment of the New Shares during the period from the date of approval of the Prospectus and the time when trading of the New Shares on Euronext Brussels begins, a supplement to this Prospectus shall be published.
 Any supplement is subject to approval by the FSMA, in the same manner as this Prospectus, and must be made public in the same manner as this Prospectus.
+Statements contained in any such supplement (or contained in any document incorporated by reference therein) shall, to the extent applicable (whether expressly, by implication or otherwise), be deemed to modify or supersede statements contained in this Prospectus.
+Any statement so modified or superseded shall, except as so modified or superseded, no longer constitute a part of this Prospectus.